mozilla/receiptverifier/README.md

 **VerifierError**: subclass of `InternalError`; an exception somewhere in the verifier code.

-There are also errors that can be assigned to individual receipts, contained in `OWAVerifier.errors`:
+There are also errors that can be assigned to individual receipts, contained in `ReceiptVerifier.errors`:

 **InvalidFromStore**: the store responded that the receipt is invalid.
 This may mean the store has no record of the receipt, doesn't recognize the signature, or some other state.